 The market is reacting with an increasing demand for Partnerships Directors.
 These are rare people indeed.
 A Partnerships Director must possess the hustle and entrepreneurial drive of a sales person.
 But with empathy/relationship building and well developed project management skills.
 If that wasn’t difficult enough to find, strong product knowledge and hands on operational experience is considered essential to the role.

 Tier One People have had success sourcing talent from the UK and US markets which are more accustomed to this model.

 Design Thinking For Hiring.

 Our clients seem to be experiencing better outcomes by adopting a design thinking approach to hiring.
-Over the last six months we have been working with a small group of trusted clients on a new approach to recruitment.
+Over the last year we have been working with a small group of trusted clients on a new approach to recruitment.
 It has been so successful that two clients saved close to $500,000 when after our consultation, they realised they didn’t need to hire!

 If you would like to find out more on Design Hiring listen to this Interview with Tier One People founder, Dexter Cousins.